-In an indirect distribution network, such as in manufacturing, sales enablement is the process, content, and technologies used to empower the manufacturer’s distribution partners to sell more effectively.
+In an indirect distribution network, such as in building materials manufacturing, sales enablement is the process, content, and technologies used to empower the manufacturer’s distribution partners to sell more effectively.
 Instead of aligning internal teams like in traditional sales enablement, indirect distribution enablement is about aligning partners and manufacturers.
-Manufacturers are responsible for the development, training, and implementation of a sales enablement strategy in their network, but they’ll need the input from their distributors and contractors about what is and isn’t working well.
+In this process, the manufacturer are responsible for the development, training, and implementation of a sales enablement strategy in their network, but they’ll need the input from their distributors and contractors about what is and isn’t working well.

 - Less time sent following up with poor fit leads

-- Personalized conversations based on marketing the lead has engaged with
+- Personalized conversations based on marketing content the lead has engaged with

 - Stronger partner relationships by handing off more leads who are more likely to close

 Getting Started with Sales Enablement

-One of the big catches with sales enablement for manufacturers who sell primarily through a distribution network is that your distribution partners don’t have the same restrictions as internal employees.
+One of the big catches with sales enablement for manufacturers who sell primarily through a distribution network is that your partners don’t have the same restrictions as internal employees.
 If they don’t find something useful or worth their time—they don’t have to do it.
-Manufacturers will need to position sales enablement in a way that shows how it’ll help distributors and highlight the benefits.
+Building materials manufacturers will need to position sales enablement in a way that shows how it’ll help distributors and highlight the benefits.

 A revenue goal will help you identify if your sales enablement professes are effective.
 There’s a good chance your company has a revenue goal or growth goal for your distributor program, but spouting this goal at distributor partners likely won’t be helpful to them.